 Considerations:

-- No built-in AI or automation capabilities
+- No built-in AI or automation

-- Performance can struggle with very large datasets
+- Can choke on very large datasets

 Pricing: Free.